dragonpanda1513/BOTES_SecOnion/readme.md

    - output.conf

 ### Step 1: Configure Elasticsearch BOTES Template  ????
-First step is to load the index into the elasticsearch instance:
+This step is to load the index into the elasticsearch instance:

     cd ~/Desktop/botes/
     curl -XPUT 'http://<helk-elasticsearch>:9200/_template/botes' \